criminalip/CIP-NSE-Script/criminalip-api/README.md

 - - -
 <br/>

-You can use the filename script argument to save some results as a CSV file.
+You can optionally save the results in a CSV file.
 > IP, Hostname, AS_Name, Country, City, Score(Inbound), Score(Outbound)

 <br/>